One of the worst things about stress is that it is not always clear on how to deal with it.

 I walk you through your first meditation session in my ‘How To Start Mindful Meditation’ post.

 Deep breathing is one of the most commonly used techniques by people who suffer from stress, anxiety, or panic attacks.

 When you start to feel your stress levels rise, taking a few deep breaths can be an easy way to quickly check yourself and get in control of the situation.

 Taking a moment to consciously breathe in and out deeply will momentarily distract you since you will be focusing on your breath.

-Knowing which breathing techniques work for you and when to use them is important to helping to reduce your stress levels.
+Knowing which breathing techniques work for you and when to use them is important in helping to reduce your stress levels.

 Timed, deep breathing can make all the difference when it comes to gaining control of your emotions and thoughts during stressful times.

 Breathing deeply in for four seconds and then exhaling slowly for four seconds, repeatedly can be one of the simplest exercises to do when it comes to managing your stress.

 Breathing in through your nose will create a natural resistance to the breath and help you to focus on breathing and staying calm rather than on whatever is causing you to feel stressed and anxious.

 Although basic deep breathing is something that anybody can do in order to recollect themselves.